National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

 (3) Conducting post-construction observations of pinniped haul-outs in the project area to determine whether animals disturbed by the project activities return to the haul-out.

 Boeing will notify NMFS 2 weeks prior to initiation of each activity.
 After each activity is completed, Boeing will provide a report to NMFS within 90 days.
 This report will provide dates and locations of specific activities, details of seal behavioral observations, and estimates of the amount and nature of all takes of seals by harassment or in other ways.
 In addition, the report will include information on the weather, the tidal state, the horizontal visibility, and the composition (species, gender, and age class) and locations of haul-out group(s).
-In the unanticipated event that any marine mammal is injured or killed as a result of these activities, Boeing or its designee shall report the incident to NMFS immediately.
+In the unanticipated event that any cases of pinniped injury or mortality are judged to result from these activities, this will be reported to NMFS immediately.

 Endangered Species Act

 This action will not affect species listed under the Endangered Species Act (ESA) that are under the jurisdiction of NMFS.
 VAFB formally consulted with U.S. Fish and Wildlife Service (FWS) in 1998 on the possible take of southern sea otters during Boeing's harbor activities at south VAFB.
-A Biological Opinion was issued in August 2001, which concluded that the proposed activities were not likely to jeopardize the continued existence of the southern sea otter.
+A Biological Opinion was issued in August 2001.
 The activities covered by this IHA are analyzed in that Biological Opinion, and this IHA does not modify the action in a manner that was not previously analyzed.

 National Environmental Policy Act

-In 2001, the USAF prepared an Environmental Assessment (EA) for Harbor Activities Associated with the Delta IV Program at Vandenberg Air Force Base.
-In 2005, NMFS prepared an EA supplementing the information contained in the USAF EA and issued a Finding of No Significant Impact (FONSI) on the issuance of an IHA for Boeing's harbor activities in accordance with section 6.01 of the National Oceanic and Atmospheric Administration Administrative Order (NAO) 216-6 (Environmental Review Procedures for Implementing the National Environmental Policy Act, May 20, 1999).
-The proposed activity is within the scope of NMFS'2005 EA and FONSI.
+The USAF prepared an Environmental Assessment (EA) for Harbor Activities Associated with the Delta IV Program at Vandenberg Air Force Base (ENSRI, 2001).
+In 2004, NMFS prepared an EA updating the information contained in the USAF EA and issued a Finding of No Significant Impact (FONSI) on the issuance of a new 5-year rule and LOAs (69 FR 5720, February 6, 2004).
+In accordance with section 6.01 of the National Oceanic and Atmospheric Administration Administrative Order (NAO) 216-6 (Environmental Review Procedures for Implementing the National Environmental Policy Act, May 20, 1999), NMFS has preliminarily determined, based on the content and analysis of Boeing's current request for an IHA and the 2004 EA and FONSI, that the proposed issuance of this IHA to Boeing by NMFS will not individually or cumulatively result in a significant impact on the quality of the human environment as defined in 40 CFR 1508.27.
+Impacts are not expected to be outside the scope of that EA.
+Therefore, this action is categorically excluded from further environmental review under NAO 216-6.

 BILLING CODE 3510-22-S